How to Help Your Girlfriend or Fiance With Alcohol Addiction

 - Alcohol Detox: Short-term, medical supervision during withdrawal to keep your girlfriend safe and as comfortable as possible while preparing her for the next phase of treatment.

-- Inpatient rehab: 24/7 supervision that focuses on strengthening sobriety and learning how to live in recovery.
+- Inpatient alcohol rehab: 24/7 supervision that focuses on strengthening sobriety and learning how to live in recovery.
 Length can range from short-term to long-term, depending on the facility and your partner’s recovery needs.

 The best treatment setting for your girlfriend depends on many factors unique to her, such as the severity of her AUD, her insurance coverage, and her physical and mental health.
 If you have tried to encourage your girlfriend to get help and she has refused, you could try the CRAFT approach.

-The Community-Reinforcement and Family Training (CRAFT) approach is a strategy that family members use to help motivate their loved one to enter treatment through contingency management, life enrichment, communication skills training, and motivation building.8 The CRAFT approach works with the family to develop the skills necessary to effectively communicate and motivate the loved one to get the help they need and how to respond when they refuse.
+The Community-Reinforcement and Family Training (CRAFT) approach is a strategy that family members use to help motivate their loved one to enter treatment through contingency management, life enrichment, communication skills training, and motivation building.7 The CRAFT approach works with the family to develop the skills necessary to effectively communicate and motivate the loved one to get the help they need and how to respond when they refuse.

 American Addiction Centers (AAC) has alcohol treatment facilities and programs throughout the country.
 AAC can help your girlfriend find a suitable treatment program and will work with her to create a treatment plan that is specific to her needs and recovery goals.